CS 6150: Computing for Good

 This course is not foundational and does not count toward any specializations at present, but it can be counted as a free elective.

-CS 8903-C4G is an elective in Fall 2023 in the Online Master of Science in Computer Science (OMSCS) program.
+CS 8903-C4G is a Fall Semester elective in the Online Master of Science in Computer Science (OMSCS) program.
 The course focuses on the development of projects for various nonprofits around the world.
 In CS 6150, student teams select project topics and create solutions; by contrast, in CS 8903-C4G, student teams select prior projects from CS 6150 upon which they will improve.

 CS 6150 and CS 8903-C4G are separate courses.
 Students may take CS 8903-C4G following CS 6150, or vice versa, as neither course is a prerequisite for the other.
 To request a slot in CS 8903-C4G, please contact Head TA Dante Ciolfi (dantec@gatech.edu).